Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 \subsection{Electronic Structure Methods}

 Having estimated the slopes of canonical basis set limit CCSD(T) and thus its performance for large molecules, we evaluate the efficiency of more approximate electronic structure methods.
 Here, we investigate several post-Hartree-Fock methods, such as MP2, MP2.5, MP3; the dispersion contribution of DFT-SAPT, as well as dRPA.
-To determine the degree of agreement of the approximate methods with the “gold standard” canonical CCSD(T), we compare absolute values of slopes obtained using these approximate methods, ultimately determining their quality within this metric.
+To determine the degree of agreement of the approximate methods with the `gold standard' canonical CCSD(T), we compare absolute values of slopes obtained using these approximate methods, ultimately determining their quality within this metric.
+These approximate methods can help us to understand which physical aspects -- second-order dispersion, third-order perturbative corrections, connected doubles, perturbative triples, dynamical screening, electrostatics, induction, and dispersion -- are actually responsible for the interaction trend.

 Slope values for the parallel displaced polyacene systems exhibit the trend MP3 $<$ CCSD $<$ dRPA $\approx$ CCSD(T) $\approx$ DFT-SAPT $<$ MP2.5 $<$ MP2 for cp-corrected and cp-uncorrected (excluding DFT-SAPT for the latter, as DFT-SAPT is only defined when using cp-corrections).
 As was described earlier for sandwich polyacene dimers (see section "Electronic Structure Methods" in Ref. \citenum{fishman2025another}), for the parallel displaced polyacene dimers MP2 also significantly overestimates interaction energies whereas MP3 significantly underestimates them and, which is as well important to note, DFT-SAPT and dRPA are closer to CCSD(T) than the post-Hartree-Fock methods investigated.
+The polyacene series has strongly size-dependent post-MP2 regime in which finite order M{\o}ller–Plesset perturbation theory is unreliable.

 An identical trend for cp-corrected slope values is observed for the BNx $\cdots$ NBx dimers.
 Here, deviations of MP2 and MP3 slopes are not as large from CCSD(T) (12\% and 23\% respectively), while for polyacene dimers the same deviations are as big as 50\%.
-In this case, dRPA demonstrates the best approximation to CCSD(T).
+BNx $\cdots$ NBx still has non-negligible post-MP2 correlation, but the positive CCSD/MP3-type correction is partially cancelled by the negative triples contribution.
+The relatively small final MP2 error is thus probably due to error cancellation effects.
+For BNx $\cdots$ NBx, dRPA demonstrates the best approximation to CCSD(T). dRPA reproducing CCSD(T) indicates that screened correlation/ring correlation is sufficient to describe the total size-dependent trend.
 In the case of cp-uncorrected slope values for the BNx $\cdots$ NBx dimers, the MP2 and MP2.5 methods are the best approximation to CCSD(T), while MP3 still underestimates interaction energies.